Quick Start: Training¶

 Want a different rollout graph structure or a multi-agent setup?
 See the Sampler Customization guide.

 The solver is the RL learning algorithm that will take in a graph of training rollouts and compute the loss.
-The optimizer will update tester model weights to minimize this loss, teaching the tester to more effectively elicit target toxicity.
+This loss will drive the optimization of tester model weights, teaching the tester to more effectively elicit target toxicity.

-We use DPO and Adam as the default for this quickstart.
+We use DPO as the default for this quickstart.

 To integrate your own RL algorithm, see the Solver Customization guide.